jovicfelizardo/Flixster-20/README.md

 ### Notes

 Describe any challenges encountered while building the app.
+I couldn't get my emulator to load YouTube videos properly, but when I ran it on my phone, it worked.
+I suspect it may have something to do with the version of my Android emulator or updating the YouTube app on the emulator.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing